 - V1 : the flying bomb.
 The Siracourt bunker, the Lottinghem bunker

-- V2 : la fusée A4.
+- V2 : the A4 rocket.
 The Éperlecques bunker, La Coupole in Helfaut-Wizernes

-- V3 : the multiple charge gun.
+- V3 : the multi-charge gun.
 The underground facilities in Mimoyecques

-None of these "special constructions" was able to be put into operation.
+None of these "special constructions" had been able to be put into operation.
 Bombarded for months by the Allied bombers, they were abandoned in the summer of 1944, a few weeks before their theoretical start of operations.
-Despite the vast tonnage of bombs discharged (5,000 tonnes in Siracourt, 4,000 in Mimoyecques, more than 3,000 in Éperlecques and La Coupole), the massive concrete structures for these facilities (the protective walls are 5 metres thick) remained intact and can still be seen today.
+Despite the vast tonnage of bombs discharged (5,000 tonnes in Siracourt, 4,000 in Mimoyecques, more than 3,000 in Éperlecques and La Coupole), the massive concrete structures of these facilities (the protective walls are 5 metres thick) remained intact and can still be seen today.